What Those Blinking Garage Door Sensor Lights Really Mean and How to Fix Them

 How to Fix Blinking Sensor Lights Yourself

-Look for any obvious obstructions in the sensor path.
-Sometimes objects stored near the garage door, or even direct sunlight hitting the sensors during certain times of day, can interfere with the beam.
-Regular Garage Door Maintenance Service can help prevent these issues from developing in the first place.
+• Look for any obvious obstructions in the sensor path, including objects stored near the garage door or direct sunlight hitting the sensors

 When Sensor Problems Require Professional Help